pschaus/LINFO1121/source/part6/ex1.rst

     Celui-ci peut donc être retiré.

-Exercise 6.1.4 (Inginious)
+Exercise 6.1.4 (INGInious: Maze)
-""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""

-Let be an undirected and weightless graph :math:`G` whose arcs represent the possible elementary moves of a robot in a maze from all possible positions (nodes).
+Consider an unweighted, undirected graph :math:`G` whose edges represent valid moves for a robot in a maze between positions (nodes).
-Given the current position and a node, implement method to find a path to the exit that minimizes the number of elementary moves: `Maze <https://inginious.info.ucl.ac.be/course/LINFO1121/graphs_Maze>`_.
+Given a starting position and a destination node, implement a method to find a path to the exit that minimizes the number of moves: `Maze <https://inginious.info.ucl.ac.be/course/LINFO1121/graphs_Maze>`_.
-What is the complexity of your method?
-Does it depend on the implementation of the graph (for example if it is an adjacency matrix?)
+What is the time complexity of your method?
+Does it depend on the graph representation (for example, adjacency lists vs. adjacency matrix)?